fyohannes/Data_Elections/Poll.md

-**<font size="2"> 2020 Presidential Election Model </font>**
+**<font size="3"> 2020 Presidential Election Model </font>**

 We can also use this model to calculate Trump's 2020 vote share.
-When inputting the Q2 decline in GDP growth by 9.49 percent and Trump's average poll ratings of 41 percent, the model predicts a vote share of 40.19.
-I calculated the dependent variable of average poll ratings by subsetting for only the most recent poll surveys, which was in September.
-Then, I calculated the average amount of voters that said that they would vote for Trump in comparison to Biden or any other 3rd party candidate.
+When inputting the Q2 GDP growth decline of 9.49 percent and Trump's average poll ratings of 41 percent, the model predicts a vote share of 40.19.
+I calculated the independent variable of average poll ratings by subsetting for the most recent poll surveys, which was in September.
+Then, I found the average amount of voters that said that they would vote for Trump in comparison to Biden or any other 3rd party candidate.
 I used Q2 GDP growth in this model as well because I wanted a model that included other predictor variables.
 As I mentioned in the previous blog post, the most recent GDP growth rate can provide insight into the outcome of the election.
 Although we are unsure of how voters interpret GDP growth/decline for attributing blame/success, I still think this is an important variable to consider, given the past historical trends.

+In my model, I predicted a vote share of 40.19, which is around 4.3 percentage points lower than the prediction of Trump's vote share from the first historical model.
+The historical model used polling as the only predictor of vote shares and predicted that Trump would win around 44.5 percent of the popular vote.
+Similar to my own model, I only included the most recent polls to calculate Trump's average support.
+The differences between these two models show the impact that GDP growth could have in the election, but also highlight the overwhelming predictive power that average support from polls has.

+When comparing the first historical model with this model, it seems like the historical model is a better fit for the data, as it's R squared value is 0.88, and this model's R squared is 0.63.
+However, it is important to note that the original model includes all presidential elections, not just incumbent parties.
+While that might not be the root cause of the R squared discrepancies, it may have impacted it.
+Thus, overall, the lower R squared in this model (the model that includes an economic variable) shows that the model may need to incorporate other variables or re-evaluate if there is any interaction between Q2 GDP growth and average support from polls.

 **<font size="3"> Conclusion </font>**

+To include, average support for a candidate, when weighted accurately, can serve to be a significant predictor for the outcome of the 2020 election.
+While economic variables may not be a great predictor independently for this election, a model that includes both variables that represent polling and the economy, as well as other variables, may serve to be a great model.